AriFordsham/GHCWiki/phabricator.md

 **A change cannot be merged until at least one reviewer has signed off**.
 All revisions must have at least one reviewer.
 Ideally, multiple people will review a change.

 **You should always at least add `austin` to a review**.
 If you want wider attention, you can specify the reviewer as `#ghc` - this specifies a group of GHC developers who may come to review it as well.

+**Question**: What does the `#ghc` mean? **Answer**: Essentially, in Phabricator, a Project is composed of a group of people.
+A project can be referred to by a hashtag, which basically incorporates everyone involved in the project.

 ## General review workflow